Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Application to linear regression

 For this dataset, sparsity is very pronounced, and the FAB-CRs achieve smaller volume than the standard $z$-interval for most of the coefficients.
 In particular, the Gaussian and Laplace priors outperform the standard $z$-interval for $\approx 93\%$ of the coefficients, while the horseshoe FAB-CRs are slightly more conservative, performing better for $\approx 90\%$ of the coefficients.
 However, in cases where the priors are clearly misspecified, the heavier tails of the Laplace and horseshoe priors allow them to outperform the Gaussian prior.
 This is particularly evident for the intercept coefficient, for which the Gaussian FAB-CR, indicated by the circle in the top left corner of \cref{fig:fab_ols_real}, attains a volume $\approx 48$ times larger than the corresponding $z$-interval.
-In contrast, the Laplace CR remains bounded to a much smaller volume of $\approx 1.5$ times the $z$-interval, while the horseshoe CR reverts to the latter, highlighting its robustness. \looseness=-1
+In contrast, the Laplace CR remains bounded to a much smaller volume of $\approx 1.5$ times the $z$-interval, while the horseshoe CR reverts to the latter, highlighting its robustness.
+For this experiment, realizations of the FAB-CRs and $z$-intervals for four representative coefficients are shown in \cref{fig:fab_ols_real_examples}.